-Touring Vermont's Byways are a great way to get off the highway and see what makes Vermont special.
+Touring Vermont's Byways is a great way to get off the highway and see what makes Vermont special.
 Warmer spring days just beckon you to go outside!
 Be sure to stop in the country stores and talk with the owners.
 Every byway is different, so drive, bicycle, or ride as many as you can.

 The best way to experience Vermont is to leave the highways and travel the secondary roads.
 Visit historic downtowns and stop wherever catches your eye.
 Adventure is calling.

 Local Walking and Driving Tours

 Explore Vermont along unhurried roadways and in pedestrian-friendly downtowns, where visitors are always warmly welcomed.
 Walking tours expose the layers of history to show how many Vermont towns have grown and prospered through the centuries.

 Vermont has more than 100 covered bridges, ranging from small constructions built over country streams, to the longest two-span covered bridge in the world.

 Palate to Palette

 Embark on a feast of food, farms and the arts.
 You'll find everything from artisan chocolates, farmstead cheese and maple cream, to exemplary theater, music, arts, and fine craft.
 Click here to see a map.